arun477/redislens/README.md

 redislens
 ```

-This will start the server on http://localhost:8005 and automatically open it in your default web browser.
+This will start the monitoring server on http://localhost:8005.

 ### Command-Line Options